 This read-only attribute returns the actual number of elements in the variable.
 This corresponds to the number of elements in a PL/SQL index-by table for variables that are created using the method Cursor.arrayvar().
-For output variables in a DML returning statement this value corresponds to the number of rows returned.
 For all other variables this value will be identical to the attribute numElements.